Consuming Ensure past its expiration date is generally not recommended due to potential nutrient degradation and safety risks.

 Before deciding whether to drink expired Ensure, look out for these warning signs:

-• Off smell: Sour or rancid odors indicate spoilage.
+- Off smell: Sour, stale, or rancid odors can indicate spoilage.

-• Mold spots: Any fuzzy growth on powder or inside liquid bottles.
+- Mold spots: Any visible growth in powder or liquid means it should be discarded immediately.

-• Unusual texture: Clumping in powder or curdling in liquids.
+- Unusual texture: Excessive clumping in powder or curdling in liquids.

 Nutritional Impact of Drinking Expired Ensure

 One major concern when drinking expired supplements is reduced efficacy.
-Nutrients degrade at different rates after expiration:
+Nutrients do not all hold up equally over time after the expiration date:

 The Role of Packaging in Expiration and Safety

-Ensure comes mainly in two forms: ready-to-drink liquid bottles and powdered cans/pouches.
+Ensure comes mainly in two forms: ready-to-drink liquid bottles and powdered cans or tubs.
 Packaging impacts how long the product stays fresh:

-Powdered Form: Dry powders are less hospitable environments for bacteria and molds when kept sealed tightly.
-However, moisture exposure during storage drastically shortens their viability even before the printed expiry date.
+Powdered Form: Dry powders are generally less hospitable to microbial growth when kept tightly sealed and dry.
+However, moisture exposure during storage can shorten usability dramatically, even before the printed date.

-Therefore, always check packaging integrity before consuming any expired product.
+Therefore, always check packaging integrity before consuming any product that is close to or beyond its expiration date.

 The Science Behind Expiration Dates on Nutritional Supplements